wprkftlgus/mainregisterlogin/README.md

 # 🧩 Project Description

 This project is a full-stack MERN application with user authentication, CRUD functionality, and post/comment management.
+The backend server is deployed and operated on AWS EC2 (Ubuntu), with PM2 used for process management to ensure continuous service availability even after server reboots.

 ### Registration & Login